 If I want to cancel a booking who do I contact?

 Cancellation policies vary greatly from castle to castle and we will always inform you of the particular castle's policy when you confirm.
 If you need to cancel a booking for any reason, you should contact Cetlic Castles using this cancellation form.
+Once we have received the form, we will confirm your booking cancellation by email.
+If you do not receive this within 24 hours, please contact us.
+We are not able to take cancellations over the telephone.

 Can I bring my children?